This page is dedicated to the Latching-on method that works for you.

 - Your baby needs a big mouthful of the breast.
 Dr. Jack Newman puts it beautifully: " It's called breastfeeding, not nipple-feeding."

 - Your baby needs to breathe.
-If your baby's nose is buried, he/she is not going to stay latched on.
-Try to tip your baby's head back a little, by pulling their back and shoulders in closer to you.
+If your baby's nose is buried, they will not stay latched on.
+Try to tip your baby's head back a little by pulling their back and shoulders in closer to you.
 You can also press your hand flat on your chest between the breast and collarbone and lift slightly.

 The most important thing for a good latch is that you and your baby are comfortable.
 Get yourself a pillow to support your back.
 Some women feel more comfortable lying down during breastfeeding.

-Your shoulders, arms, and wrists should be in a relaxed, natural position and most of your baby’s weight should be supported by your body.
+Your shoulders, arms, and wrists should be relaxed, natural, and most of your baby’s weight should be supported by your body.

-- You should try breastfeeding without any clothing; clothing can affect your baby's head and neck posture and also interfered with reflex and sensory stimuli.
+- You should try breastfeeding without any clothing; clothing can affect your baby's head and neck posture and also interfere with reflex and sensory stimuli.

 - If your baby needs some help to initiate feeding, gently brush your nipple down across the little crease between your baby’s nose and top lip.

-- For a proper latch, when you bring your baby to your breast, make sure that your nipple is pointing towards his/her nose; this usually gets a baby to tilt the neck and open the mouth.
-Bring your baby's chin towards your breasts first, so that your baby will close the jaw over your nipple.
-Remember that the more nipple and breast skin that is taken into your baby's mouth, the more milk will be removed, this is because the milk ducts are under the areola.
+- For a proper latch, when you bring your baby to your breast, ensure that your nipple is pointing toward their nose; this usually gets a baby to tilt the neck and open the mouth.
+Bring your baby's chin towards your breasts first so that your baby will close the jaw over your nipple.
+Remember that the more nipple and breast skin is taken into your baby's mouth, the more milk will be removed because the milk ducts are under the areola.

-- How do you know, if your baby is latched on properly?
-A good latch will usually result in a deep pulling sensation in your breast.
-Your baby should make a good seal on the breast, and there should be very little “popping" sounds.
+- How do you know if your baby is latched on properly?
+A good latch usually results in a deep pulling sensation in your breast.
+Your baby should make a good seal on the breast, with very little “popping" sounds.

-- Your baby needs to have the chin and the bottom of his/her lip touching the breast below the nipple; this will trigger the reflex, that will get your baby to open his/her mouth wider, therefore, taking in as much of the breast as possible.
+- Your baby needs to have the chin and the bottom of their lip touching the breast below the nipple; this will trigger the reflex that will get your baby to open their mouth wider, taking in as much of the breast as possible.

-- If you start to feel uncomfortable, or if your milk does not begin to flow within a few minutes, or if you are feeling any pain when your milk begins to flow, break the seal, by putting your finger in-between your baby's jaw and tongue and pull your baby away.
+- If you start to feel uncomfortable, if your milk does not begin to flow within a few minutes, or if you are feeling any pain when your milk begins to flow, break the seal by putting your finger in between your baby's jaw and tongue and pulling your baby away.
 Then start over again.